Having trouble choosing pieces that work for your figure? We are here to help you shop smartly.

 For this figure, we recommend emphasizing the waist to highlight the natural curves of your body.
 This figure is one of the easiest to dress because of its regular proportions.

-Fitted and structured tops such as HAIDA, HOLLOW and HORTENSE will suit you perfectly.
-Short tops will also look good if you want to show off your hips.
+Indeed, fitted and structured tops such as the LOU, LEONIE, and LOUNA will suit you beautifully.
+Cropped tops will also work well if you wish to highlight your hips.

-The same goes for bottoms.
-High-waisted pants will highlight your waist.
-Don't hesitate to acessorize your pants with a belt to define it even more.
-Wide-leg pants or pants with stretch fabric will allow you to show off your curves.
-We recommend our HANS jumpsuit as well as the WILFRED and HOMER pants.
+The same applies to bottoms.
+High-waisted pants and jumpsuits that emphasize the waist will showcase it to your advantage.
+Don’t hesitate to accessorize your pants with a belt to define it even more.
+Wide-leg pants or pants made from stretchy fabrics will allow your curves to shine.
+We recommend the

 Here are some characteristics that will help you identify this figure.